-On the Subjectivity of Gaze in 'The Silence of the Lambs'
+About the subjectivity of the view in "The Silence of the Lambs"

 The sugar and slavery metaphor, Western references, and interesting details in Tarantino's film.